How do I find trusted sources?

 Recalls.gov is the one-stop gateway to US Government recalls for unsafe, defective products.
 This site links to government agencies such as FDA, USDA, EPA, Consumer Product Safety Council, the National Highway Safety Administration, and the United States Coast Guard.

 You may also use this site to report a dangerous product.

-Federal Citizen Information Center This US Government program provides consumers with helpful publications, including the Consumer Action Handbook, which gives consumer advice and lists useful contacts for consumer complaint resolution.
+USA.gov This US Government website provides consumers with helpful information, including the Consumer Action Handbook, which gives consumer advice and lists useful contacts for consumer complaint resolution.

 Office of the Ohio Consumers' Counsel is your residential utility consumer advocate.
 The OCC provides the Ohio utility consumer with links to utility service providers and payment centers, as well as educational publications.

 Federal Trade Commission's Bureau of Consumer Protection is the nation's consumer protection agency collecting complaints about business and business practices.
 Find educational material about identity theft, buying a car, or shopping for a loan.
 You can also register your telephone number with the Do Not Call Registry.

 Ohio Attorney General can assist Ohioans in resolving individual consumer complaints.